SAP OData Beta

-OData (Open Data Protocol) is a standardized protocol developed by Microsoft and widely adopted by SAP for secure, scalable, and efficient data exchange across SAP systems and various other platforms, applications, or devices through HTTP.
-The OData protocol enables data integration, allowing you to use SAP data within broader ecosystems.
+OData (Open Data Protocol) is a standardized protocol developed by Microsoft and widely adopted by SAP for secure, scalable, and efficient data exchange across SAP systems, applications, and devices through HTTP.

-The Fivetran SAP OData connector integrates your SAP system as a data source with a focus on read operations.
-It extracts data from the SAP OData API and loads it into your destination, providing access to SAP ERP data, including:
+The Fivetran SAP OData connector connects to your SAP system and extracts data from the SAP OData API for loading into your destination, providing access to SAP ERP data, including:

 - Core Data Services (CDS) views - Modern analytical views that provide direct access to SAP business data